API Reference · v1

 Confidence levels

-Every matched clip has a matchConfidence field set by Gemini after analyzing the video.
-The match endpoint also returns a numeric confidence from 0.00โ€“1.00.
+Every matched clip has a matchConfidence field set by our model after analyzing the video.
+The match endpoint also returns a numeric confidence from 0.00 to 1.00.

 LevelNumeric rangeMeaning

-medium 0.65 โ€“ 0.84 Strong match but some ambiguity (e.g. two similar plays in the same window).
+medium 0.65 to 0.84 Strong match with some ambiguity (for example, two similar plays in the same window).
 Recommended for display.

-low 0.40 โ€“ 0.64 Best guess among the candidates.
-Consider hiding from production feeds or marking as "possible match".
+low 0.40 to 0.64 Best guess among the candidates.
+Consider hiding from production feeds or marking it as a "possible match".

 Changelog